XSEDE HPC Workshop: OpenACC

 Due to demand, this workshop will be telecast to several satellite sites.
 This workshop is NOT available via a webcast.
 Please note that the hands-on accounts will be limited to 150 students, available across all sites and awarded by order of registration.

-You may attend at any of the following sites.
-Registration will be available soon.
+You may attend at any of the following sites:

 - Pittsburgh Supercomputing Center